Insane Clown Posse: Lyrics and music

 Insane Clown Posse's lyrics utilize "shocking (and blatantly over-the-top) narratives to give an over-exaggerated, almost cartoon-like version of urban deprivation in Detroit", according to author Sara Cohen.
 Bruce and Utsler describe many of their lyrics as being tongue-in-cheek.
 The group's lyrics serve as morality tales, with songs focusing on subjects such as cannibalism, murder and necrophilia.
-Insane Clown Posse's debut album, Carnival of Carnage, features a politically-oriented focus, criticizing elitism and prejudice against those who live in the ghetto, while the album's liner notes criticize the Gulf War.
+Insane Clown Posse's debut album, Carnival of Carnage, features a politically oriented focus, criticizing elitism and prejudice against those who live in the ghetto, while the album's liner notes criticize the Gulf War.
 The group's lyrics have opposed racism, bigotry, domestic violence, and child abuse.

 Insane Clown Posse has covered songs by Geto Boys, Sly Fox, and Above the Law.
 Bruce and Utsler were influenced by Ice Cube, Awesome Dre, Geto Boys, Esham, Gong, and Michael Jackson, who Bruce called Insane Clown Posse's biggest influence.
 The duo has described Insane Clown Posse musically as a cross between N.W.A, Michael Jackson and Pearl Jam.
 Utsler has a tattoo of Jackson, and Bruce has a poster of Jackson facing him in his recording studio when he raps.
+Insane Clown Posse influenced Axe Murder Boyz, Blaze Ya Dead Homie and Boondox.

-Insane Clown Posse's music incorporates elements such as "carnival organ riffs, power chords and shotgun blasts...banjolike plucking and Van Halen-esque guitar squeals".
+Insane Clown Posse's music is typically classified as hip hop, horrorcore, or rap rock.
+The duo has incorporated elements of pop music, industrial rock and funk into its sound, as well as "carnival organ riffs, power chords and shotgun blasts...banjolike plucking and Van Halen-esque guitar squeals".
 Bruce and Utsler's vocal style has been described as alternating between rapping and screaming.
-Insane Clown Posse have incorporated elements of industrial rock, funk and pop music into their sound.
+In his review of The Tempest, Allmusic's David Jeffries writes that Bruce and Utsler "[rap] in a carnival barker fashion that fits with their circus motif, their Insane Clown disguises, and Mike E. Clark's big top-inspired production."
 The group's early work features a raw, minimalistic sound, which later evolved into a more rock-oriented style.
-The group's music has been classified as hip hop, horrorcore, rap rock, rap metal, acid rap, trip hop, progressive pop, progressive hip hop, shock rock, disco, Detroit techno, dark ambient and pop rap.
 Bruce has classified the group's music as "Wicked Pop".
 Bruce has also stated "We do our own genre of music".
-In his review of The Tempest, Allmusic's David Jeffries writes that Bruce and Utsler "[rap] in a carnival barker fashion that fits with their circus motif, their Insane Clown disguises, and Mike E. Clark's big top-inspired production."
-Insane Clown Posse influenced Axe Murder Boyz, Blaze Ya Dead Homie and Boondox.